Last Updated: 02-04-2026

 Now ssh to your new FreeBSD server with the ip address given to you by your VPS provider, with PuTTY or other ssh client.

-below to set your hostname, and adjust for your actual FQDN:
+to do that now.
+Run the command below to set your hostname.
+Adjust for your actual FQDN:

 sysrc hostname="mail.example.org"